Kguo-cs/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.hku.hk/

 # Short bio (displayed in user profile at end of posts)
 bio:  My research interests include trajectory prediction, trajectory planning and traffic simulation in autonomous driving and intelligent transportation.

 # Interests to show in About widget
 interests:
-  - Autonomous driving
+  - Autonomous Driving
   - Intelligent Transportation
+  - Traffic Simulation
+  - Trajectory Planning
+  - Trajectory Prediction

 # Education to show in About widget
 education: